apptension/saas-boilerplate/packages/backend/apps/sso/README.md

 ## Security

-- All secrets stored in AWS Secrets Manager
+- SAML certificates and OIDC client secrets can be stored in the database (per connection) or referenced by AWS Secrets Manager ARN.
+See [docs/AUDIT_SECRETS_STORAGE.md](docs/AUDIT_SECRETS_STORAGE.md) for an audit and recommendations.
 - Comprehensive audit logging
 - CSRF protection on all endpoints
 - Rate limiting on authentication endpoints